makalu/makalu.github.com/products/_posts/2011-02-01-racesplitter.markdown

 twitter: @racesplitter
 ---

-**In the past…** Sports event organizers wanting to hire a professional service to time their races were facing costs of $1,500 and up.
-Coaches wanting a tool to provide their athletes with current standings during the race were facing costs of $500 and up.
-We thought there should be a better way.
+In the past, organizers of sporting events wanting to hire a professional a timing service were facing costs of $1,500 and up.
+And coaches wanting a tool to provide their athletes with live standings during a race were facing costs of $500 and up.

-RaceSplitter is an iPhone app, supported by an online web service, that provides everything needed for "Do It Yourself" race timing.
-From the United States to Norway, and in over 25 countries in between, organizations and individuals around the world are benefitting from Makalu's first product.
+Believing there should be a better way, we created **RaceSplitter** — an iPhone app, supported by an online web service, that provides everything needed for "Do It Yourself" race timing.
+Today, organizations and individuals from the United States to Norway, and in over 25 countries in between, are benefitting from Makalu's first commercial product.
+We couldn't be prouder!